xbisharax/tic-tac-toe/README.md

     a draw once all the boxes on the board have been filled.

     The program should allow the users to keep playing against each other until they are ready to quit.
-When they quit, the program should tell te users how many games each player won as well as how many ties there were.
+When they quit, the program should tell the users how many games each player won as well as how many ties there were.